 When Jake Hager debuted on the main roster, it was for the ECW brand (as mentioned earlier) under the Jack Swagger moniker.
 A fresh face in a new place was how Swagger could be recognized.
 However, as any new face, they need someone notable to ensure that they develop and achieve the right way.
 This, in turn, brought out a feud with the Innovator of Violence, Tommy Dreamer.
 Their rivalry concluded with Hager defeating Dream in a match that Dreamer would all be too familiar with, an Extreme Rules match.

 Feud with Matt Hardy

 After moving over to the Raw brand, Swagger feuded with the likes of MVP and Randy Orton.
-This eventually lead to a qualifying match for the Money in the Bank ladder match at WrestleMania XXVI against Santino Marella.
+This eventually leads to a qualifying match for the Money in the Bank ladder match at WrestleMania XXVI against Santino Marella.
 He won the match and earned himself a title match anywhere and anytime for the title.
-He eventually cashed-in his title shot in against Chris Jericho after the then champion was speared by Edge.
+He eventually cashed in his title shot in against Chris Jericho after Edge speared the then champion.
 The win also signaled a change in character.
 Swagger was maturing and it was showing in his character’s growth.
-He held the title until losing it to Rey Mysterio in a fatal-four way match for the title.
+He held the title until losing it to Rey Mysterio in a fatal four-way match for the title.
 The win culminated with several attacks at the hands of Swagger leading up to this contest.
 Despite not regaining the title against Mysterio his pursuit for the title and subsequent match was celebrated.